 The 7th Conference on CMC and Social Media Corpora for the Humanities was held at IDHN (Institute of digital humanities) on Septembre, 9th and 10th, in Cergy-Pontoise, France.
-This volume contains extended abstracts of the papers (14), and abstracts of posters presented at the event (4).
-The program also includes two invited talks: one keynote talk by Marty Laforest (Université du Québec à Trois-Rivières, Canada), and one by Julien Velcin (University Lumière Lyon 2).
+This volume contains papers (14), and abstracts of posters (4), presented at the event.
+The program also included two invited talks: one keynote talk by Marty Laforest (Université du Québec à Trois-Rivières, Canada), and one by Julien Velcin (University Lumière Lyon 2).